chrisbroski/utipem/README.md

 #### Dependent Skills

-Some skills (typcially labelled level II and II) have a training dependence: another skill must have expertise at a minimum of intermediate level in order to advance.
+Some skills (typically labelled level II and II) have a training dependence: another skill must have expertise at a minimum of intermediate level in order to advance.
 Dependent skills only apply to one skill, but can be trained multiple times.

 #### Expertise Levels